cattr-app/server-application/README.md

 composer install
 ```

-Don't forget to init git submodules

-After should be edited `.env` file (e.g. for DB connection)
+After should be edited `.env` file (e.g. for DB connection), look at `.env.example` for examples

 ```
-php artisan migrate
+php artisan migrate --seed --seeder=InitialSeeder
 ```

+App will not start without seeding of InitialSeeder

 ### Run Local server